 \subsection{Egorov's theorem}

-Egorov's theorem relates convergence a.e.\ and uniform convergence which we have formalized in \sect{\ref{sec:uniform_cvg}}.
-Let $A$ be a measurable set of bounded measure and let $f_k$ be a sequence of measurable functions and $g$ be a measurable function over $A$.
+Egorov's theorem relates convergence a.e.\ and uniform convergence (\sect{\ref{sec:uniform_cvg}}).
+Let $A$ be a bounded measurable set, $f_k$ be a sequence of functions measurable over $A$, and $g$ be a function measurable over $A$.
 Suppose that $f_k$ convergences a.e.\ relatively to the Lebesgue measure $\mu$ towards $g$.
-Then for any $\varepsilon>0$, there exists a measurable set $B$ such that $\mu(B)<\varepsilon$ and $f_k$ converges towards $g$ uniformly over $A\setminus B$.
+Then for any $\varepsilon>0$, there exists a measurable set $B$ such that $\mu(B)<\varepsilon$ and $f_k$ converges uniformly towards $g$ over $A\setminus B$.
 Formally, assuming \coqin{T} is a measurable type: